Saksham122004/Clockwork/README.md

 ## Use Cases

-ChronoFrame can be used for:
+Clockwork can be used for:

 * Digital forensics investigations
 * CCTV footage analysis